-Our Barn Show Team classes are geared to help the Athletes practice their show patterns for the next upcoming show!
-Riders are grouped in like ability classes and like Divisions.
-We are able to serve and instruct riders in A (walk), B (walk/trot), and C (walk/trot/canter) Divisions!
+The barn Show Team classes are geared to help the Athletes practice their show patterns for the next show!
+Riders are grouped in similar ability classes and Divisions.
+We are able to serve and instruct riders in A (walk), B (walk/trot), and C (walk/trot/canter) divisions!
 Riders who need a Horse Leader or ride independent are eligible for the Show Team classes.

 Q: Does insurance cover Adaptive (therapeutic) Riding?